• Skip to primary navigation

 You may be going to Peru to feed llamas and hike the Inca Trail to Machu Picchu, but you need to know about the bathroom situation before you get there.

-• Higher End Restaurant & Museum Restrooms — These restrooms usually had seats and toilet paper provided with a trash can in the stall.
+Restrooms at museums and higher-end restaurants that cater to tourists usually had seats and toilet paper provided with a trash can in the stall.
 The sinks also usually had soap and a method to dry your hands after washing.

-• Other Public Restrooms — Generally these toilets do not have seats, and you may have to pay a couple sols for toilet paper.
-The sink may or may not have soap or paper towel.
+Generally, most public restrooms, including those at casual eateries, feature toilets that do not have seats.
+Additionally, you may have to pay a couple sols for toilet paper.
+The sink may or may not have soap or paper towels.
 You may also need to pay to use the restroom.

 Bathroom of a hotel room in Sacred Valley of Peru